 Our third offering of funny poems about school focuses on that most despised of school fixtures, the teacher.
 I know you just adore the paragons of virtue who teach you, but kind, caring, competent teachers don't make for funny poems.
-Instead, you'll have to suffer poems about the cruel, crazy and malodorous school masters and mistresses that Paul and I suffered at school sometime during the last century.
+Instead, you'll have to suffer poems about the cruel, crazy and malodorous school masters and mistresses that Paul and I suffered as school pupils sometime during the last century.

 A poem about the frustrations of primary education.
 You're torn from the bosom of your loving family and dumped at this strange establishment (school) where every sentence spoken by a teacher begins with the words 'You must not'.
 And then you're told that you're facing an 11 year sentence with no remission for good behaviour.